polypoyo/nova-rs/docs/ProjectCharter.md

 #### Design a new render graph-based shaderpack format

 Nova will give more control to shader developers than Optifine.
 Nova will use a shaderpack format based on the notion of a render graph.
-A render graph has multiple passes, each of which declared the resources that they read from, and the resources that they write to.
-From that information Nova will figure out the most optimal order for the render passes.
+A render graph has multiple render passes, each of which declared the resources that they read from, the resources that they write to, and (optionally) information about what GPU to run the render pass on.
+From that information Nova will figure out the most optimal order for the render passes and the most optimal GPUs to run them on, if the user hase multiple GPUs.
 It will then render the current scene using this render graph

 In addition to this implementation of a render graph, Nova will have a number of other concepts in its shaderpack: